SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Neogen Corporation (NASDAQ: NEOG)

 - Did you lose money in your investment in Neogen Corporation?

-If you purchased or acquired Neogen common stock, and/or would like to discuss your legal rights and options please visit Neogen Corporation Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Neogen common stock, and/or would like to discuss your legal rights and options please visit Neogen Corporation Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the lawsuit, Defendants made misrepresentations concerning the status of the 3M integration and failed to disclose the negative impact of integration issues on the financial health of Neogen.